 Just a few minutes’ drive from Margaret River and close to the countless wineries on Caves Road, Bussells cottages are spacious, extremely comfortable and beautifully decorated throughout, a real home away from home.

 Top of the range:

-From stunning beaches, gorgeous wines and the best places to pick up some grub, here’s our guide of the best things to do in Margaret River.
+From stunning beaches, gorgeous wine and the best places to pick up some grub, here’s our guide of the best things to do in Margaret River.

 Whether you want to relax on a pristine stretch of sand or get out on the water, Margaret River’s glorious coastline has a gorgeous stretch of sand to satisfy everyone.

-From the family friendly beach at Busselton, the surfer’s havens at Surfers Point or Yallingup Beach or the total seclusion of Redgate Beach, Margaret River has the perfect beach for you.
+From the family friendly beach at Busselton to the total seclusion of Redgate Beach, Margaret River is sure to have the perfect beach for you.

 From June to December each year the coastline around Margaret River becomes one of the best places to spot migrating whales.

 Humpback, Southern Right, Minke and Blue whales swim past Margaret River’s shoreline in their thousands every year during their annual migration to more northerly waters.